Lydia Davis: Reception and influence

 Davis has been described as "the master of a literary form largely of her own invention."
 Some of her "stories" are only one or two sentences.
 Davis has compared these works to skyscrapers in the sense that they are surrounded by an imposing blank expanse.
-Michael LaPointe writing in the LA Review of Books goes so far as to say while "Lydia Davis did not invent flash fiction, ... she is so far and away its most eminent contemporary practitioner".
+Writing in the Los Angeles Review of Books, Michael LaPointe goes so far as to say while "Lydia Davis did not invent flash fiction, ... she is so far and away its most eminent contemporary practitioner".
 Her "distinctive voice has never been easy to fit into conventional categories," writes Kasia Boddy in the Columbia Companion to the 21st Century Short Story.
 Boddy writes: "Davis's parables are most successful when they examine the problems of communication between men and women, and the strategies each uses to interpret the other's words and actions."
 Of contemporary authors, only Davis, Stuart Dybek, and Alice Fulton share the distinction of appearing in both The Best American Short Stories and The Best American Poetry series.

 In October 2003, Davis received a MacArthur Fellowship.
 She was elected a fellow of the American Academy of Arts and Sciences in 2005.
 Davis was a distinguished speaker at the 2004 &NOW Festival at the University of Notre Dame.
-Davis was announced as the winner of the 2013 Man Booker International Prize on 22 May 2013.
+Davis was announced as the winner of the 2013 Man Booker International Prize on May 22, 2013.
 The official announcement of Davis's award on the Man Booker Prize website described her work as having "the brevity and precision of poetry."
 The judging panel chair Christopher Ricks commented, "There is vigilance to her stories, and great imaginative attention.
 Vigilance as how to realise things down to the very word or syllable; vigilance as to everybody's impure motives and illusions of feeling."
 Davis won £60,000 as part of the biennial award.
 She is widely considered "one of the most original minds in American fiction today."

-She declined to sell her book Our Strangers on Amazon.
+Davis declined to sell her book Our Strangers on Amazon.

 Her collection The Collected Stories of Lydia Davis was listed as one of the "100 Best Books of the 21st Century" by The New York Times.